symfony/symfony-docs/cookbook/doctrine/mongodb.rst

 .. note::

    To be able to load data fixtures into MongoDB, you will need to have the ``DoctrineFixturesBundle`` bundle installed.
-To learn how to do it, read the ":doc:`/cookbook/doctrine/doctrine_fixtures`" entry of the Cookbook.
+To learn how to do it, read the ":doc:`/bundles/DoctrineFixturesBundle/index`" entry of the documentation.

 .. index::
    single: Configuration; Doctrine MongoDB ODM